cworf/LBA/wp-content/plugins/wp-all-import/readme.txt

 WP All Import can be used for everything from migrating content from a legacy CMS to WordPress to building a store with an affiliate datafeed to displaying live stock quotes or sports scores to building a real estate portal.

 Check out our [documentation and video tutorials](http://www.wpallimport.com/documentation/?utm_source=free-plugin&utm_medium=dot-org&utm_campaign=docs) to make the most of WP All Import.

+WP All Import integrates with our companion plugin, [WP All Export](https://wordpress.org/plugins/wp-all-export/).
+You can export posts, WooCommerce products, orders, users, or anything else with WP All Export.
+Then you can edit in Excel and re-import to the same site or migrate the data to another site with WP All Import.

 For technical support from the developers, please consider purchasing WP All Import Pro.